rob-ng15/Silice-Playground/DE10NANO/README.md

 * 640 x 480 256 colour { rrrgggbb } bitmap display
 * 80 x 30 256 colour { rrrgggbb } text display, using IBM 8x16 256 character ROM
-* 80 x 4 2 colour blue/white text display, using IBM 8x8 256 character ROM as input/output terminal
+* 80 x 8 2 colour blue/white text display, using IBM 8x8 256 character ROM as input/output terminal

-Each character has 3 attributes, character, foreground and background.
+Each character in the main character display has 3 attributes, character, foreground and background.

-Due to the address space limitations of the J1+ CPU the bitmap and character map cannot be memory mapped so these memory areas are controlled by the multiplex_display algorithm, providing a small GPU (graphics processing unit) and a small TPU (text processing unit).
+Due to the address space limitations of the J1+ CPU the bitmap, character map and terminal map cannot be memory mapped so these memory areas are controlled by the multiplex_display algorithm, providing a small GPU (graphics processing unit), a small TPU (text processing unit) and a small terminal interface.

 The GPU is controlled by writing to the following addresses: